-Please read the Keyless Entry System information in your InfoCase for complete operating information as well as a full description of all of the system's features and programming instructions.
+Please read the Keyless Entry System information in your InfoCase for information on features and instructions on how to program your personal entry code.

 POWER ELECTRIC MIRRORS

 Always adjust mirrors for maximum rear visibility before driving off.
 Make sure the seat is adjusted for proper vehicle control and that you are sitting back squarely into the seat.